-From zesty lemon and sweet banana to tropical coconut and mango, this list of fruit bread recipes will cure that mid-morning slump with just one bite.
+From zesty lemon and sweet banana to tropical coconut and mango bread, this list of fruit bread recipes will cure that mid-morning slump with just one bite.

 Moist, tender, and bursting with fruity flavor, these sweet quick breads are nothing short of amazing.